PaRappa1996/parappa-funkin-utau-main/README.md

 Mickey Mouse by Disney

-Mario by Shigeru Miyamoto (voiced by 5onik101)
+Mario and Luigi by Shigeru Miyamoto (Mario voiced by 5onik101, Luigi Voiced by Charles Martinet)

 Selever by Mike geno

 Labrat by Novatos Team 2 (OFFICIAL) [ §°Ulkarizers°§ ]

-Spongebob By Stephen hillenburg
+Spongebob and Patrick By Stephen hillenburg